iorobertob/audioNupicDMX/README.md

 # nupicAudioDMX
-Take NuPic project of CLA and use it to analyse an audio stream, to later use the anomaly score to output DMX commands over USB.
+Take NuPic project of HTM and use it to analyse an audio stream, to later use the anomaly score to output DMX commands over USB.